Bideford Black is a coal-based pigment found only in the Bideford area, and it holds a significant importance in Bideford’s history.

 A thick black clay

 They have all been used for different purposes over the years.

-Mined from the seventeenth century until 1969, Bideford Black was used as fuel in local lime kilns and potteries.
+Mined from the 17th century until 1969, Bideford Black was used as fuel in local lime kilns and potteries.
 But more famously, it formed the raw material for a paint used by the Royal Navy to protect the hulls of wooden warships and by the Ministry of Defence for tank camouflage in WWII.
-And, conversely, it’s been used as the basis for mascara too!
+It’s also been used as the basis for mascara!

-Pete Ward, artist and researcher, originally proposed the idea for a display of Bideford Black’s history as he worked with the material as an artist for a number of years.
+Artist and researcher Pete Ward originally proposed the idea for a display of Bideford Black’s history as he worked with the material as an artist for a number of years.
 We now have a display that brings together Bideford Black’s three main themes:

-The display in our upstairs museum is incredibly informative and gives you a fuller account of how the Bideford Black material was harnessed and developed.
+The display in our upstairs museum is incredibly informative and gives a full account of how Bideford Black was harnessed and developed.